Back on r-comp tires and running CCW direction. This time my best lap was 2'07.6" after carrying more speed into turn 1.

 Then third session came and Kermit ran like a champ.
 I clocked a 2'06.0" lap going the CW direction.
 I was very happy and I had lots of people coming to me, including instructors, to tell me how fast the car looked at the track.
 The rest of the weekend went uneventful and I was promoted to the white (advanced) group.

+Back to CCW direction and I was set to improve my lap times.
 The track was a bit wet during the first session, but it dried out before second one.
 Right away I clocked my best lap, 2'04.9".
 My Racepak G2X has proven invaluable so far, it has helped me shave almost 5 seconds since I installed it.
+It was a fun weekend for sure, and I got to play with two of my instructor friends (AC and Hasta).
+I was also moved the white (advanced) group.

 Very disappointing, I wasn't able to run NASA Time Trials in August 1 & 2.
 The replacement oil pan and VW Motorsport windage tray arrived on time, however, UPS managed to damage the oil pan during transit.
 Since I wasn't going to to attend the NASA event, I decided to ditch the VWM windage tray and go with a baffled oil pan from Techtonics Tuning.
 Finally after installing the baffled oil pan, Kermit is oil leak free!!!!!!.